-You simply download the app on Google play store or in Apple app store.
+You simply download the app in the Google play store or in the Apple app store.
 In the settings area you can then modify the backup path of the mobile backup to your local or network storage.

 The whole thing is surprisingly smooth.
 I say surprisingly because the mobile Acronis Cloud 2016 backup experience wasn´t particularly convincing.
 The backup was painfully slow and the app was of a questionable quality.